ZhengWinnieWu/course_statistics/README.md

 # ATM/ENV 315 Environmental Statistics and Computation UAlbany

 Course materials of the jupyter notebooks (.ipynb) and python examples (.py) used in ATM/ENV 315 Spring 2025 can be downloaded here.
-Data is available in the department computer server.
+Data is available on the department server.